Print This Bible Study

 Those who sat in the gate of a city in those days transacted business on behalf of the city.
 Thus, Lot, because of an attraction that a part of the land offered, left his pilgrim life with Abraham out in the high country and moved down into the low-lying country.
 And, over the years, little by little, his path continued to spiral down, until he eventually found himself deeply involved with the citizens of one of the most wicked cities on the face of the earth — a city in which homosexual activity, among other types of immorality, was rampant.

-And it was into Lot’s land, as well as into Esau’s land, that the unbelieving Israelites were taken to be overthrown.
-They were not only to be overthrown in the land of a person who considered his birthright to be of little value, but they were also to be overthrown in the land of a person who chose the best of what the world had to offer — a person who settled down in the world rather than dwelling in tabernacles in the high country — and who had looked upon the world after a similar fashion to the way they had looked upon Egypt, i.e., to the way they had also looked upon the world (Numbers 14:2-4).
+And it was in Lot’s land, as well as in Esau’s land, that the unbelieving Israelites were taken to be overthrown.
+They were not only to be overthrown in the land of a person who considered his birthright to be of little value, but they were also to be overthrown in the land of a person who chose the best of what the world had to offer — a person who settled down in the world rather than dwelling in tabernacles in the high country.
+They were to be overthrown in the land of a person who had looked upon the world after a similar fashion to the way they had looked upon Egypt, i.e., to the way they had also looked upon the world (Numbers 14:2-4).

 4. Christians in the Antitype